cwaage/cs50_labs/README.md

 ##
 ```

-If the user doesn't, in fact, input a positive integer between 0 and 23, inclusive, when prompted, the program should re-prompt the user until they cooperate:
+If the user doesn't, in fact, input an integer between 0 and 23, inclusive, when prompted, the program should re-prompt the user until they cooperate:

 ```
 $ ./mario